Consumer Medicine Information

 SUTENT against the benefits it is expected to have for you.

 If you have any concerns about this medicine, ask your doctor or pharmacist.

 SUTENT is used in the treatment of renal cell carcinoma, a type of kidney cancer.

 SUTENT is used to treat gastrointestinal stromal tumour (GIST).
-GIST is a cancer
+GIST is a cancer of

-wall of the stomach or bowel.
+of the stomach or bowel.
 SUTENT slows down the growth of these cells.

 SUTENT is also used to treat pancreatic neuroendocrine tumours.
 This is a rare cancer

 in the cells of the pancreas that release hormones.

 Ask your doctor if you have any questions about why SUTENT has been prescribed for